 Paul studied at OCADU and worked as a professional graphic designer and illustrator for several years.
 He also worked in the publishing and printing industries prior to becoming a teacher in 2007.
 He has taught Visual Arts to all grades as well as adults.
 Paul currently teaches in the Peel District School Board.

-All basic materials will be provided.
-If students wish to explore the use of other drawing materials they are welcome to bring them to class.
+A kit of all basic materials will be provided.
+The kit will include large newsprint pads, charcoal sticks, pastels, and other items.
+If students wish to explore the use of other drawing materials, they are welcome to use them.